SCUR0/PowerShell-Scripts/README.md

 ### Remove-Win10Apps.ps1
   Removes both installed apps and provisioned packages for commonly unwanted windows 10 apps.
 Blacklist can be customized.

+## Active Directory

+These use a config hash that needs to be modified to match local enviroment.
+These were designed for my work center.

+### Remove-UserHybrid.ps1

+Used for account closure in a hyprid office 365 enviroment.
+No files, accounts, or mailboxes are deleted, instead they are moved to archive locations.
+Archive-UserFiles.ps1 and ShareOnlineEmailAccount.ps1 are included as part of the script

+### Archive-UserFiles.ps1

+Searches multiple network locations for user files and then moves via robocopy.

+### Share-OnlineEmailAccount.ps1

+Set a mailbox to be shared to another via office 365.

+## System-Setup

+### Remove-Win10Apps.ps1

+Common Microsoft "bloat" is checked for and removed.

+It is recommended to run this during the image process such as an MDT task sequence.

 ## Tasks